boersmamarcel/Besturingssystemen/2012/Group XX - As 0/as0_t1/readme.txt

-1. We hebben eerst minix geinstalleerd.
+1. We installed VMWare fusion (for Mac) and installed the Minix iamge
-2. Vervolgens de dummy.c in de /usr/src/lib/libc/other/ map gezet
+2. We created dummy.c with the appropriate code in /usr/src/lib/libc/other/
-3. We hebben dummy.c toegevoegd aan de makefile.inc
+3. dummy.c was added to the makefile ( /usr/src/lib/libc/other/Makefile.inc)
-4. vervolgens hebben we de dummy functie gedefined in de stdlib.h in /usr/src/include/stdlib.h
+4. The dummy() function was added in the stdlib.h header file in /usr/src/include/stdlib.h
-5. we hebben make libraries uitgevoerd
-6. we hebben make includes uitgevoerd
+5. Executed "make libraries"
+6. Executed "make includes"
-7. we as0_t1.c gecompiled met cc -Wall as0_t1.c command
+7. as0_t1.c compiled using "cc -Wall as0_t1.c"
-8. vervolgens hebben we uitgevoerd met ./a.out en het gaf de gewenste output!!!
-TADA
+8. Executed ./a.out and retrieved the output below

+We will now invoke the dummy command in libc.
+If your implementation would print anything to the standard output, it should be printed here as well.
+The test ends with the line "[End of Test]".
+If there is no such output, the program crashed and you're not done yet :).
+-- Your friendly BeSys instructors.

+[Begin of Test]
+You're a dummy.

+[End of Test]